 - To monitor the multisite website’s activity you can use a plugin to review users’ activities.

 How to Monitor WordPress Activity Log?

 As mentioned at the beginning of the article, reviewing WordPress is no easy task.
 However, there are a few plugins designed that make the whole process easier and you can review your website’s activity.

 Using these plugins is very simple and luckily they are offered for free.
 With these plugins, you can even review changes to WooCommerce and bbPress.
 These plugins can also notify you via email.
 Whenever any changes occur on your website the plugin automatically sends you an email.

 A few Plugins to Monitor WordPress Activity Properly

-There are many plugins to monitor WordPress activity.
+To make things easier, we have compiled a list of the best WordPress activity log plugins that we have compared, so you can be sure you are choosing the right one.
 But Simple History Plugin and User Activity Log are the popular ones.
 Below we discuss each of them separately.

 Simple History Plugin